arunkaushik/exoredis/readme.md

 ### Dependencies

 Exoredis uses libevent for asynchronous IO to serve multiple clients together.
-Follow the following points to install libevent on test machine
+You can follow following points to install libevent on test machine

 1. Check if libevent is already installed: `$>whereis libevent`.
 2. If the command prints libevet's path on terminal, it is already installed.
 If nothing prints out on terminal, follow following steps